 The Snowboarding Live Scoring System, or SLS, is a judging system that has evolved over the past 10 years.
 It was launched successfully during the TTR 6Star Arctic Challenge Slopestyle, held in Oslo in 2010, and the first Halfpipe, at the 5Star BGOS in New Zealand in 2010.

 The SLS system has a focus on individual tricks combined with overall impression.
 There are dedicated Trick judges and OI (Overall Impression) judges.
 The combined result of Trick and OI scores gives:

 The SLS system has a transparent scoring path showing how the run result was achieved, a result that can be compared trick by trick, from run to run.

 Each TRICK is judged by teams of two.
-They focus on just one obstacle in the Slopestyle, and one hit in the Halfpipe.
+They focus on just one feature in the Slopestyle course, and one hit in the Halfpipe.
 Judges will concentrate their judging values on Amplitude, Difficulty and Execution.

 Each OI judge focuses on the overall impact of the run over the entire course.
 Judges will concentrate their judging values on Variation, Style and Combinations.

 In Slopestyle, the SLS system allocates two dedicated judges per obstacle (rails may be judged as a single obstacle or a set).
 Each specific obstacle (or rail set) is scored by two judges.
 Each feature will have a set value.
 Based on the maximum value for each feature, a trick score is then calculated.

 The individual scores are then added up for a Total Trick score.
 For the OI score, two additional judges are dedicated to focusing solely on the usage and composition of the slopestyle run.
 The two OI scores are then averaged for a Total OI score.
 Total Trick + Total OI scores provide a Run score, which defines a rider’s final position in the event.